schmidt1024/angular-beginners-workshop/README.md

 A simple reset for unsorted lists.

+## Dependency Injection

+Dependencies are services or objects that a class needs to perform its function.
+Dependency Injection (DI) is a coding pattern in which a class asks for dependencies from external sources.
+DI make your app flexible, efficient and robust as well as testable and maintainable.
+Let's explain it in practice by creating a own service.

-## Service
+## Services

-For our movie app we want to get data from an extern source. themoviedb.org offers an public api, where we can fetch a json with film results.
-To fetch it in Angular we create a service.
-Services are a great way to share information between components that don't know each other.
+For your movie app you want to get data from an extern source. [themoviedb.org][104] offers an public api, where you can fetch a json with movie results.
+Fetch these with your own service.
+BTW: Services are a great way to share information between components that don't know each other.

-## Practice 🔥
+## 🔥Practice

 [Create a movie service.][02]